 - 1 Right-click at the location in the text where you want to insert the inline picture - 2 To insert a repository picture, in the context menu, choose Insert Inline > Picture from server - 3 To insert a non-repository picture, in the context menu, choose Insert Inline > Picture: - 4 For repository pictures, use the Reference from Server dialog to navigate to the folder that contains the picture you want to insert.
-Or, in the dialog box, use the search feature to locate the desired content: - To use the Quick Search feature, type a search term in the box in the upper right corner of the Open from Server dialog box.
+Or, in the dialog box, use the search feature to locate the desired content: - To use the Quick Search feature, type a search term in the box in the upper right corner of the Open from Server dialog box. - To use an existing search, the Searches folder displays all Saved and Shared Searches stored at the repository.
+Click the desired search.

-- → You can choose to view the results in either 🗐 list view or 🖽 snippet view. - 5 In the dialog, navigate to the local or network folder that contains the desired picture - 6 Click the picture - 7 Click OK.
+- You can choose to view the results in either list view or snippet view. - 5 For non-repository pictures, use the Insert Image dialog.
+For non-repository pictures, use the Insert Image dialog.
+In the Insert PictureInsert Picture dialog, navigate to the local or network folder that contains the desired picture - 6 Click the picture - 7 Click OK.